conor-deegan/personal-website/posts/building-web-services-from-scratch-part-2-dns.md

 Both of these...fail :)

 But, that was kinda expected.
 The logs from both the resolver and authoritative server show that the requests were received and processed correctly.
 The correct IP was returned, and a HTTP request was correctly crafted.
 The issue is pretty simple, we aren't running anything on that IP address yet.
 We need a web server.
 [That's for the next post](/posts/building-web-services-from-scratch-part-3-http-api).
-I am tired.
-I am going to bed.

-Peace ✌️

 P.S: This code is crappy, but that's kinda the point 🌶️